2010 NCAA Division I women's basketball tournament: First round

 Seventh seeded LSU easily beat tenth seeded Hartford 60–39.
 This was Hartford's first at-large invitation to the NCAA Tournament, but without leading scorer Erica Beverly, lost to a season-ending injury, the Hawks were unable to stay with the Tigers.
 LSU held Hartford scoreless for nearly eight minutes, scoring 17 consecutive points to take an early lead they would never give up.

 Top seeded Tennessee defeated 16 seed Austin Peay 75–42.
 Playing at their home court "The Summitt", the Lady Vols scored 15 points before allowing a score by the Lady Govs.

 Second-seeded Duke took on 15 seed Hampton in Cameron Indoor Stadium, the Blue Devils home court, where Duke had won twelve consecutive NCAA Tournament games.
 The Pirates managed to hold a slim lead in the early minutes of the game, but Duke quickly took over, moving out to a 40–14 halftime lead and winning easily 72–37.

-Eighth seeded Dayton took on ninth seeded TCU in their first ever NCAA appearance.
+Eighth seeded Dayton took on ninth seeded TCU in their first NCAA appearance.
 Early in the second half, it appeared that Dayton would only be playing one game, as they were behind by 18 points, 50–32.
 However, the Flyers did not fold, and hit a basket with one second left in the game to win by a single point 67–66.

 Twelve seed Marist scored the first seven points in their game against five seed Georgetown, which may have reminded fans of the way Marist played in 2007, coming to the tournament as a 13 seed, and knocking off Ohio State and Middle Tennessee to make it to the round of sixteen.
-Georgetown, which hasn't been to the tournament in 17 years, started slowly, but managed to hold a two-point lead at halftime.
+Georgetown, which had not been to the tournament in 17 years, started slowly, but managed to hold a two-point lead at halftime.
 Georgetown's Monica McNutt hit back-to-back three-pointers to start a 13–0 run at the beginning of the second half.
 The Red Foxes would never close the gap, and Georgetown went on to win 62–42.

 Fourth seed Baylor took on 13th seed Fresno State.
 Baylor's Brittney Griner returned to the floor, after sitting out a two-game suspension for hitting an opponent in a game.
 This was freshman Griner's first tournament, and she confessed to having jitters, but she controlled the lane, and help keep Fresno State from winning their first ever NCAA game.
 Baylor held a six-point lead at halftime, which they stretched out to a 69–55 final score.